 In pregnancy –

-- Frequent communication and meetings (minimum of 2 but likely to be 3-5) to discuss your birth and the first few days with your new baby
+- Frequent communication and meetings (minimum of 2) to discuss your birth and the first few days with your new baby

 - Birth plan support addressing all the different options openly and assessing each one